In Disease, Health

 NTDs cause untold anguish and suffering – and very often deformities and disfigurations that last a lifetime.
 According to the Centers for Disease Control, 100% of low-income countries are affected by at least five NTDs simultaneously.

 Alongside local, in-country partners, MAP has reached more than 1.5 million people through our NTDs program.
 Our efforts aim to increase screening of people in Bolivia for Chagas -- a debilitating parasitic disease – and offer treatment and case follow-up, as well as increased awareness and strengthening prevention measures by local communities and government authorities.
-MAP impacts more than 18,000 people annually affected by Chagas.
+MAP impacts thousands of people annually affected by Chagas.

 “This may be the only time that I have seen a North American-based organization (MAP International) come here, not to impose concepts or develop theories, but to facilitate existing processes and work in conjunction – truly putting themselves into the hands of Latin American organizations and facilitating the possibility of development…”